Proyecto-Noticias/Frontend/README.md

 # NEWS: "EasyNews"

-Diario de noticias varias de Argentina, Colombia, Venezuela y México.
+EasyNews is an e-NewsPaper from Argentina, Colombia, Venezuela and Mexico, that update its news every day.

 ## Starting with 🚀